xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

    finding out that a celebrity is unattractive increases our belief that he or she is talented.

+   This negative correlation
+   is sometimes called collider bias or the "explain-away" effect.

+   For simplicity, suppose that you don't need both talent and beauty to be a celebrity;
+   one is sufficient.
+   Then if a celebrity `A` is a particularly good actor, that "explains away" his success, and he doesn't need to be any more beautiful than the average person.
+   On the other hand, if a celebrity `B` is a really bad actor, then the only way to explain his success is his good looks.
+   So, given the outcome `Celebrity = 1`, talent and beauty are inversely related
+   -- even though they are not related in the population as a whole.
+   Even in a more realistic situation, where success is a complicated function of beauty and talent, the explain-away effect will still be present.
+   This example is admittedly somewhat apocryphal, because beauty and talent are hard to measure objectively;
+   nevertheless, collider bias is quite real, and we will see lots of examples in this book.

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable

 # CHAPTER 5 The Smoke-Filled Debate: Clearing the Air